yesterselga/country-picker-android/README.md

-# CountryPickerAndroid
+# Country Picker Android
-An android library for listing all the countries and user can pick the country.
+An android library for listing all the countries and user can select the country name, code, dial code and flag.